ghstwhl/ePartners/AA1002/README.md

 ## Description

--   It's 100% compatible with the same functionality
+It's 100% compatible with the same functionality CH340G replace the Atmega16U2(USB Chip), faster and cheaper.
--   CH340G replace the Atmega16U2(USB Chip), faster and cheaper.
+The Mega 2560 board is compatible with most shields designed for the Uno and the former boards Duemilanove or Diecimila.

 ---